-- Install a filter over bedroom air vents to prevent animal dander, dust, and molds from being blown in from other parts of the house through the heating or air-conditioning ducts;
+- Install a filter over bedroom air vents to prevent animal dander, dust, and moulds from being blown in from other parts of the house through the heating or air-conditioning ducts.

 - Replace synthetic pillows every two years.

-Houseplants and mould, and pets and dander are what to watch out for here, as well as dust.
-Keep the number of houseplants to a minimum, as they promote mold growth.
+Houseplants and mould, dust as well as pets and dander are the main culprits.
+Keep the number of houseplants to a minimum, as they promote mould growth.